wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ### 4.2 Settings: Connected Databases

-On the tab _Connected Databases_ chromeIPass shows you which databases are currently paired with KeePassHttp.
+On the tab _Connected Databases_ KeePassHTTP-Connector shows you which databases are currently paired with KeePassHttp.
 You can also define a special icon for every database and see when it was last accessed.

 The displayed icon depends on the database which is currently activated and unlocked in KeePass.

-Removing an entry from chromeIPass __does not__ remove the key from KeePassHttp!
+Removing an entry from KeePassHTTP-Connector __does not__ remove the key from KeePassHttp!
 But KeePassHttp is no longer able to send credentials to or receive data from chromeIPass for the currently activated database in KeePass.

 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-settings-connected-databases.png" alt="settings general" width="300px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-settings-connected-databases.png)